flores/smoke/README.md

 # smoke

-super simple/weak shell harness for tests
+super simple harness for your smoke tests

 ## running it